Vancouver Cruise Parking: Where to Park and Costs

 Vancouver has a stack of downtown hotels within walking distance of Canada Place, and a good number offer park-and-cruise packages.
 You book a room for the night before, and the deal bundles parking for the length of your sailing at a flat rate.
 For anyone driving in from out of town, this solves two problems at once.

-The math often works in your favor.
+When you do the math, it makes sense.
 A pre-cruise hotel night removes the risk of a delayed drive or a missed flight connection, and the bundled parking frequently beats paying the terminal's daily peak rate for a full week.
 Expect the parking portion to add somewhere in the $100 to $250 range on top of the room, depending on the property and your sailing length.

 A few Vancouver properties near the waterfront run these packages, and the terms vary.
 Some cap the number of parking days, some require a minimum room rate, and a few only offer the deal during the shoulder months.
 It pays to read the fine print or let me check availability, since the best-value packages sell out early in the Alaska calendar.